 - This cycle can only be executed in the FUNCTION MODE TURN machining mode. - The tool position at cycle call (cycle start point) influences the area to be machined. - If you programmed a value for CUTLENGTH, then it will be taken into account during the roughing operation in this cycle.
 A message is displayed and the plunging depth is automatically reduced. - Also refer to the fundamentals of the turning cycles.
-Further information: "Fundamentals of turning cycles", Page 563
+Further information: "Turning cycles", Page 483